TRIARCH "Botanical Images" Student Travel Award

 Established by Dr. Paul Conant, and supported by TRIARCH INCORPORATED, this award provides acknowledgement and travel support to BSA meetings for outstanding student work in the area of creating botanical digital images.

-The Botanical Society of America is pleased to open the Triarch “Botanical Images” Student Travel Awards for 2019.
-Three awards are available to undergraduate and graduate students registered for, and attending, the Botany 2019 Conference to be held in Tucson, Arizona July 27-31, 2019.
+The Botanical Society of America is pleased to announce the Triarch “Botanical Images” Student Travel Awards for 2021.
+Three awards are available to undergraduate and graduate students registered for, and attending, the Botany 2021 Conference to be held in Boise, Idaho July 24-27, 2021.

 TRIARCH INCORPORATED provides 3 travel awards each year for attendance at the Botany Conference.
-Awards will be given for the top three botanical images ($500, $300 and $200) as judged by the 2019 Triarch Image Panel.
-Although the presentation of a paper/poster at Botany 2019 is not a requirement, students who are presenting will be given the highest priority.
+Awards will be given for the top three botanical images ($500, $300 and $200) as judged by the 2021 Triarch Image Panel.
+Although the presentation of a paper/poster at Botany 2021 is not a requirement, students who are presenting will be given the highest priority.
 View past submissions.
-Images and associated metadata must be provided by APRIL 10, 2019.

 The Triarch “Botanical Images” awards are given for the outstanding botanical images, provided by a student member of the Botanical Society of America.
 Submissions are limited to "FOUR-per-person."
 Images must be accompanied by a well written explanation outlining the significance of the image to botany in language understandable to non-professionals.